ErencanPelin/Python-Client-Server/README.md

 # Python-Client-Server
-A basic client-server networking project created as a group project in my first year of Uni.
-It hosts and loads a simple .html web page for viewing.
+A basic TCP client-server networking project created as a group project in my first year of Uni.
+Allows basic communication between a host and client